jamesjrnkhata/jamesjrnkhata.github.io/_posts/embedded_projects/2017-07-09-Water Heater Controller.md

 permalink: /:categories/:title/
 feature_img: /images/embedded_projects/waterheatercontroller/waterheatercontroller_img00.jpg
 excerpt: "c++, boiler, automation, embedded, control, domestic, arduino"
-purpose: "This project was an embedded controller offered to customers with Water Heaters (Geysers) with in-efficient thermostats or built-in temperature regulators.
+purpose: "This project was an embedded controller offered to customers with Water Heaters (Geysers) with inefficient thermostats or built-in temperature regulators.
 Its purpose was to alleviate the need for the customer to manually switch the Water Heater on and off. "
 toc: true
 classes: wide
 images: